Last updated: June 17, 2024

 2. In addition to lender fees, you will want to budget for other closing costs such as title insurance and any prepaid taxes or insurance.

-3. One way to potentially reduce your closing costs is to negotiate with the seller to cover some or all of the fees.
+3. One way to potentially reduce your closing costs is to negotiate with the seller to cover some or all the fees.
 These seller concessions can lower the amount of cash that you need to have available to close on time.

 Remember, closing costs are a necessary part of buying a home – but they don’t have to be overwhelming.
 By getting a clear idea of what fees you might pay and budgeting accordingly, you can successfully navigate the closing process and move into your new home with confidence.